Arslan-Zaidi/Facial_masculinity_MHC/README.md

 ## Tutorial_visualizing_facial_heatmaps

   The Rmarkdown file (.rmd) demonstrates how the FM_ql data, as well as other ql-specific statistics can be viewed on a face.
 A rendered .html file is provided, which should be downloaded onto your computer first and then opened in a browser.
 The used of plotly allows the 3D faces to be rotated and scaled.

+  The screenshots are provided to illustrate what the tutorial looks like.